pyrsia/pyrsia/docs/rfc/readme.md

   - where 'my-feature' is the title in kebab case; don't assign a number yet.
 - Fill in the proposal.
 Put care into the details: **Proposals that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.
 - Submit a pull request.
 As a pull request, the proposal will receive feedback from the larger community, and the author should be prepared to revise it in response.

+### Approach the Community

-- Build consensus and integrate feedback.
+Build consensus and integrate feedback.
 Proposals that have broad support are much more likely to make progress than those that don't receive any comments.

-### Reviewing a proposal
+### Reviewing a Proposal

 Periodically, the team will attempt to review the active proposals.
 We try to dicuss proposals at the bi-weekly team ["Architecture"](https://pyrsia.io/events/) meeting, we schedual additional meetings as need.
 Actions are recorded in the meeting minutes.